wlucha/ng-country-select/README.md

-# 🌍 Country Autocomplete Component 🌏
+# 🌍 Angular Material Country Autocomplete

 **A smart, multilingual country search with flags and codes made with Angular**
 ✨ *Enhance your Angular forms with this elegant, high-performance autocomplete* ✨